Hydrocortisone and cinchocaine hydrochloride

 What PROCTOSEDYL is used for

-open their bowel (defecate).
-This problem is often, but not always, associated with low-fibre diets.
+their bowel (defecate).
+This problem is often, but not always, associated with low-fibre

 Your doctor or pharmacist, however, may recommend PROCTOSEDYL for another purpose.

-Ask your doctor or pharmacist if you have any questions about why it has been recommended for you.
+Ask your doctor if you have any questions about why this medicine has been recommended

 Before you use it